ffekirnew/shades-cast/backend/README.md

     sudo apt install python3-pip

 ### 3. Start the PostgresSQL database and configure it to set the password for the user postgres 'admin' and create the database 'podcasts':
+#### a.
 To start postgres:

     sudo service postgresql start

+#### b.
 Switch to the 'postgres' user account, which is the default superuser for PostgreSQL, using the following command:

     sudo -u postgres psql

+#### c.
 After this command, the terminal will be visibly different.
 Continue and set the password for the 'postgres' user by executing the following SQL command:

     ALTER USER postgres PASSWORD 'admin';

+#### d.
 Create the 'podcasts' database by running the following SQL command:

     CREATE DATABASE podcasts;

+#### e.
+Change to the newly created database and install the postgres trigram extension used for similarity search:

+    \c podcasts;
+    CREATE EXTENSION pg_trgm;

+#### f.
 Exit the PostgreSQL prompt by typing \q and pressing Enter.

     \q